CARTAvis/manual_source/source/analysis_tools.rst

 The Moments tab provides several control parameters to define how moment images are calculated, including:

 * Image: the image file for moment calculations.
 "Active" refers to the image displayed in the image viewer.
 * Region: a region can be selected so that moment calculations are limited inside the region.
 "Active" refers to the selected region in the image viewer.
-If no region is selected, full image is included in the moment calculations.
+If no region is selected, the full image is included in the moment calculations.
 * Coordinate, System, and Range: the spectral range (e.g., velocity range) used for moment calculations is defined with these options.
 The range can be defined either via the text input fields, or via the cursor by dragging horizontally in the spectral profiler widget.
 * Mask and Range: these options define a pixel value range used for moment calculations.
-If mask is "None", all pixels are included.
-If mask is "Include" or "Exclude", the pixel value range defined in the text input fields is included or excluded, respectively.
+If the mask is "None", all pixels are included.
+If the mask is "Include" or "Exclude", the pixel value range defined in the text input fields is included or excluded, respectively.
 Alternatively, the pixel value range can be defined via the cursor by dragging vertically in the spectral profiler widget.
 * Moments: which moment images to be calculated are defined here.
 Supported options are:

   - -1: Mean value of the spectrum